National Highway 332 (India)

 National Highway 332 (NH 332) is a national highway in India.
 It is a secondary route of National Highway 32.
 NH-332 runs in the state of Tamil Nadu and Puducherry U.T. in India.

+National Highway 45A was renamed National Highway 332.

 Route

 NH332 connects Puducherry city in the union territory of Puducherry with Viluppuram in the state of Tamil Nadu.